 Books for Teaching Fire Safety

-- Kids Guide to Staying Safe Around Fire by Maribeth Boelts
+- “A Kid’s Guide to Staying Safe Around Fire” by Maribeth Boelts

-- Magic School Bus To the rescue: Forest Fire by Joanna Cole
+- “The Magic School Bus To the Rescue: Forest Fire” by Joanna Cole

 Scouting Resources for Fire Safety

 I love scouting!
 They aren’t kidding when they say a scout is always prepared.
 There’s a reason for that – merit badges, belt loops, and pins.
 There are so many ways that you can teach safety and preparedness skills and lifestyle to your children and family through scouting.

 The best part is that everything is available online for free.
 Just because you’re child isn’t in scouts or you have all girls, doesn’t mean you can’t go online, print off the requirements and their handy worksheet and complete the merit badge yourself.

 However you can only get the patches, pins and belt loops if you’re a scout.

 - Emergency Preparedness Award – all scouts http://meritbadge.org/wiki/index.php/Emergency_Preparedness_Award – all scouts

 - Fire Safety Merit Badge – http://meritbadge.org/wiki/index.php/Fire_Safety